-Here blogger/author Mark Bierman (click here for his site, to get his book, and to contact him) reveals what he’s learned about him writing process and his readers.
-Born and raised on a farm in Ontario, he merges country life with his adult experiences as a correctional officer and a story teller.
+Here blogger/author Mark Bierman (click here for his site, where you can find his book and contact him) reveals what he’s learned about the writing process and readers.
+Born and raised on a farm in Ontario, Canada, he merges country life with his adult experiences as a correctional officer and a story teller.
 You can find more of his guest posts for Happiness Between Tails here and here.

 A few weeks ago, I was reading over some of the newer reviews and comments of my novel Vanished.
 I noticed some understandable trepidation among a few of those who hadn’t read the book.
 In response, I’ve decided to write this post, explaining the origins of the book, and why I wrote it.

 First, though, I wish to thank all of those who took a chance on me, readers who cracked the pages, in spite of the subject matter.
 I really appreciate you, and I know it couldn’t have been easy to start.

 Driven to despair by a shared loss, Americans John Webster and Tyler Montgomery try to self-medicate by embarking on a mission of goodwill to earthquake-ravaged Haiti.
 The reconstruction of an orphanage transforms into a nightmarish hunt after a young girl is kidnapped.

 Unequipped, culturally illiterate, and alone, the pair are forced into alliances with shifty characters, as they delve deeper into the treacherous underbelly of the human trafficking world.
 Can they survive long enough to keep their promise to the child’s mother?